University Catalog 2024-25

 • Courses completed at the 600 level prior to being accepted to the program may be counted toward a M.S. degree.

-• A maximum of 9 credits in the M.S. program can be used to meet the requirements for the B.S. degree.
+• A maximum of 15 credits in the M.S. program can be used to meet the requirements for the B.S. degree; 9 of the 15 credits must be 700-level didactic AGEC/ECON courses.

 • The student must meet all of the requirements that would normally be expected of a student in the M.S. program.